boltops-tools/lono-docs/_docs/config/restricting/envs.md

 categories: restricting
 ---

-If you want to restrict environments that can be deployed, you can use:
+If you want to restrict environments that can be deployed, you can use the following.
+Restricting environments that can be deployed can prevent typo mistakes and accidentally creating resources for different LONO_ENVs.

 config/app.rb